aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Our existing code contains a couple of clever `IfAuthenticated` and `IfNotAuthenticated` components in `client/components/Authenticated.jsx`.
 They render their child components based on the status of the user.

 Fortunately, `authenticare/client` package exports an `isAuthenticated` function.
 Here are [the docs](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/client/isAuthenticated.md).
-This function will check to see if there is an auth token in the user's local storage, and that it hasn't yet expired.
+This function will check to see if there is an auth token in the user's `localStorage`, and that it hasn't yet expired.
 We'll get to adding the token later.

 Right now there is a placeholder `isAuthenticated` function which is hard-coded to return `true`.
 Make use of `authenticare`'s `isAuthenticated` function instead.